maxloopinmok/weekly-report/32 - 2024 Monday March 11 to Sunday March 17.md

 ### Tuesday (Mar 12) (bowels moving day, slept after 3am)
 - I read parts of last week's compiled Straits Times.
 - I searched the internet for a better e reader than my current Kobo Nia.
-- I searched and applied for jobs related to data analyst:
+- I searched and applied for jobs related to "data analyst", and had a look at "work from home":
     - https://www.mycareersfuture.gov.sg/.
 - I watched today's news on Channel 5.
 - I briefly read parts of Tuesday's Straits Times and Business Times, and compiled them.